CCTV Digital Video Recorder

 What comes with the DVR?

 Most of our DVRs come standard with an 120 gig hard drive (unless otherwise noted).
 They also include the software (for setup, local, and remote viewing), power cord, and documentation.
 PC-based machines also come with the mouse and keyboard.
 You just need to add the cameras, whatever cable you need, and a monitor.
 For embedded machines you can use a TV set or security monitor.
 For PC-based machines you need a standard computer monitor.
 Also, we have on-site technical support available at no additional cost.

 How do I see pictures from a remote site?

-What is 'Smart Search'?
+What is "Smart Search"?

 Our PC-based DVRs come standard with smart search capability.
 This allows you to highlight one area of a captured image and look for changes just to that area.
 For example, if an item is stolen off of a counter... you can go to a moment in the video where the item is still on the counter, then highlight the area around the item and search automatically through the video for the moment in time when that particular area changes, that is precisely when the item is removed and then view that part of the video.
 Pretty slick!

 Want to rate or discuss this FAQ?